distbit0/distbit.xyz/_posts/2025-05-03-kpi-vs-asset-futarchy.md

     *   *Example:* Imagine a KPI for 'monthly active users' with a target range of 0 to 300.
 If the actual users at resolution are 200, the 'long' tokens might redeem for 200/300 = 0.66 USDC each, and 'short' tokens for (300-200)/300 = 0.33 USDC each (assuming $1 total collateral per long/short pair).

 Each proposal's "KPI market" is made conditional on that proposal being accepted, by only resolving it if the proposal is accepted, otherwise cancelling it.
 The price of each proposal's long token therefore conveys the market's prediction of the KPI's value at resolution, conditional on that proposal being accepted.
-I.e. it is the market's prediction of how the proposal's impact on the KPI (subject to some caveats).
+I.e. it is the market's prediction of the proposal's impact on the KPI (subject to some caveats).

 We can therefore decide which proposals to accept on the basis of which are expected to yield the highest KPI value (e.g. monthly active users), by accepting proposals that have the highest long token price (this is a slight simplification).
 A similar principle holds for asset futarchy, however instead of selecting proposals according to their long token price, as we do in KPI futarchy, we select them according to their asset price, denominated in a USD stablecoin.